?How to take a decision as a leader

 - August 23, 2017

-Taking a decision is considered one of the most dangerous tasks for you as a manager, because it will lead to results that will affect your organization positively or negatively and in both cases you will take the responsibility for your decision.
+Taking a decision is considered one of the most dangerous tasks for you as a leader because it will lead to results that will affect your organization positively or negatively and in both cases, you will take the responsibility for your decision.

 So we here will discuss some strategies and steps you can use to help you make better and faster decisions to be able to take advantage of business opportunities and avoid wrong decisions that will lead to project failure.